The Commander (TV series): Series 5 (2008)

-The fifth and final installment of the series was first broadcast in 2008, in the form of three separate episodes comprising one story.
+The fifth and final instalment of the series was first broadcast in 2008, in the form of three separate episodes comprising one story.
 Abduction becomes the second series of The Commander not released on DVD in the United Kingdom.
-The series also introduces a further new cast: DS Matt Newton (Niall MacGregor) and DC Marion Randell (Sian Brooke), who join Amanda Burton, Anthony Valentine, Mark Lewis Jones and Paul Brightwell, whose character DS Brian Hall has been suspended from the force.
+The series also introduces a further new cast: DS Matt Newton (Niall MacGregor) and DC Marion Randell (Sian Brooke), who join Amanda Burton, Anthony Valentine, Mark Lewis Jones and Paul Brightwell, whose character, DS Brian Hall, has been suspended from the force.